xomda/test-project/test-multi-project/README.md

-# Multiple-Project Test
+# Multi-project Test

-Multiple project with models and interdependencies.
+Projects with models which depend on other projects with models.